cerner/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 _Implementation Notes_

 * The modifier elements [implicitRules] and [modifierExtension] are not supported and will be rejected if present.
-* `Appointment.status` must be set to `booked` or `proposed`.
+* `Appointment.status` must be set to `proposed` or `booked`.
-* When`Appointment.status` is set to `booked`.
+* When `Appointment.status` is set to `proposed`:
+  * `Appointment.serviceType` must be a list containing exactly one CodeableConcept.
+  * `Appointment.participant` must be a list containing exactly one Patient participant and at least one Location participant.
+  * `Appointment.participant.actor` must be a reference to a Patient or a Location.
+  * `Appointment.participant.status` must be set to `needs-action`.
-  * `Appointment.slot` must be a list containing a single reference to the Slot in which this appointment is being booked.
+  * `Appointment.requestedPeriod` must be a list containing a single Period.
+Both `Appointment.requestedPeriod.start` and `Appointment.requestedPeriod.end` must be set.
+* When`Appointment.status` is set to `booked`:
-    * `Appointment.slot[0].reference` specifies an availability in the Scheduling system, which indicates details such as practitioner, location, and time.
+  * `Appointment.slot` must be a list containing exactly one reference to the Slot in which this appointment is being booked. `Appointment.slot[0].reference` specifies an availability in the Scheduling system, which indicates details such as practitioner, location, and time.
-  * `Appointment.participant` must be a list containing a single participant.
+  * `Appointment.participant` must be a list containing exactly one Patient participant.
-  * `Appointment.participant.type` must not be set.
   * `Appointment.participant.actor` must be a reference to a Patient.
   * `Appointment.participant.status` must be set to `accepted`.
-* When `Appointment.status` is set to `proposed`.
-  * `Appointment.participant` must be a list containing exactly one patient and at least one location.
 * `Appointment.participant.type` must not be set.
-  * `Appointment.participant.actor` must be a reference to a Patient or Location.
-  * `Appointment.participant.status` must be set to `needs-action`.
-  * `Appointment.requestedPeriod` must be a list containing a single period.
-    * Both `Appointment.requestedPeriod.start` and `Appointment.requestedPeriod.end` must be set.

 ### Authorization Types